epiforecasts/scoringutils/README.md

     digits = 2
   ) %>%
   kable()
+#> Some rows containing NA values may be removed.
+This is fine if not unexpected.
+#> Some rows containing NA values may be removed.
+This is fine if not unexpected.
+#> Some rows containing NA values may be removed.
+This is fine if not unexpected.
 ```

 | model                 | target_type |   wis | overprediction | underprediction | dispersion |    bias | coverage_50 | coverage_90 | coverage_deviation | ae_median | relative_skill | scaled_rel_skill |